The Presidential Election is on Tuesday, November 3, 2020.

 of the Senate to replace missing or incomplete electoral votes; and

 - one set to the presiding judge in the district where the Electors met—this is also a reserve set that is subject

 to the call of the President of the Senate to replace missing or incomplete electoral votes.

 December 28, 2016

-The deadline for receipt of the electoral votes by the President of the Senate and the Archivist is December 28, 2016.
+Electoral votes (the Certificates of Vote) must be received by the President of the Senate and the Archivist no later than nine days after the meeting of the electors.
 States face no legal penalty for failure to comply.